 And there comes an innovative idea.
 Sharan Hiremath, a Bengaluru native, has just invented a robot to satisfy our cravings for fluffy, steaming idli.
 Unbelievable right?

 Bangalore folks call it by different names such as “idlibot” or “ idliAtm”

 The automated idli-making machine is installed at Freshot that produces and serves 72 idlis with sides like podi and chutney in just 12 minutes, 24 hours a day.

 The concept was immediately embraced by the Internet, and comments poured in from all over the country about its incredible concept.

-Freshot Robotics, a start-up based in Bengaluru, have built fully automated cooking and vending bots that fervently refer to as Food bots.
+Freshot Robotics, a start-up based in Bengaluru, has built fully automated cooking and vending bots that fervently refer to as Food bots.
 They have submitted numerous patent applications, and one has already been approved for ACVM concept.

 They are introducing the Foodbot-powered Express Cafes, which prepare, package, and serve the ubiquitous Idli, a staple of south Indian breakfasts, along with other dishes like Vada, Chutney, Sambar, etc.

 Foodbot is the first fully automated cooking and vending bot for delicacies from South India.
-Completely contactless and built with the power of the cloud, IoT, and AI, foodbots offer a seamless experience.
+Completely contactless and built with the power of the cloud, IoT, and AI, food bots offer a seamless experience.

 It all started in 2016 when Sharan’s ill five-year-old daughter had a craving for idlis.
-When he was unable to give her the dish at the time, he found such a exclusive solution.
+When he was unable to give her the dish at the time, he found an exclusive solution.
 Three years later, he established Freshot Robotics and created an idli robot, which he claims can make 72 idlis in just 12 minutes.